-Michael Youngman, a UW-Madison and La Follette School alumnus, is a retired executive officer of Northwestern Mutual Life Insurance Co.
+Michael Youngman (MA ’82) is a retired executive officer of Northwestern Mutual Life Insurance Co.
 As vice president of government relations, Youngman oversaw legislative and regulatory matters at the federal, state and local levels.
 He also serves on the Wisconsin Historical Society Foundation’s Board of Directors.

 Roger Ervin has worked in the highest levels of presidential politics and diplomatic service and served as the president and CEO of Blumont.